 - Smart cities.

 - Space applications and satellites.

-- Free exercise
+- Free exercise of the profession.

-It should be remembered that information systems are present in ALL areas of activity.
+Information systems are present in ALL areas of activity.

 The four professional specialities that lead to the professional attributes of Telecommunication Engineering are taught:

-- Signal processing for communication
+- Signal processing for communication.